PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Azure.Client.md

 The `Azure.Identity` library provides a set of classes that allow defining credentials to access Azure resources.
 These allow integrating with Azure Activity Directory and support thinks features Managed Identity.

-These token credentials can be use to authorize client applications and will be supported soon by all Azure services and the Hydrogen services that use them (like, for example, the Secret Storage service).
+These token credentials can be used to authorize client applications and will be supported soon by all Azure services and the Hydrogen services that use them (like, for example, the Secret Storage service).

 ### `ChainedTokenCredentialBuilder`